fatimaabubakaradam/travel-website/README.md

 ## Features

-- **Clean and Responsive Design:** A desktop-optimized layout that adapts to various screen sizes and resolutions.
+- **Clean and Responsive Design:** A desktop-optimized and mobile layout that adapts to various screen sizes and resolutions.
 - **Interactive Navigation:** User-friendly navigation to easily explore different sections of the website.
 - **Attraction and Accommodation Listings:** Detailed sections for attractions and lodging options with images and descriptions.
 - **Activity Recommendations:** Suggestions for activities based on destination and user interests.